 Approaches to teaching are the way beliefs and principles are put together for effective classroom instruction.
 In a restricted classroom set-up, teachers design their lessons based on the textbook that follows the recommended learning standards.
 Conventional teachers adopt a chalk talk and factual-based learning when teaching geography, where learners become passive recipients of knowledge and restrained from interacting.
 But through the progress of democratic teaching, teachers and learners work together to construct a meaningful educative process.
-In the study of Yeung (2004), there is two common approaches to teaching: inquiry (learner-centered) and didactic (teacher-centered)approaches.
-Teachers who ask convergent and divergent questions allow learners to construct their own meaning, debate issues, and generate solutions adheres to the inquiry approach.
-Inquiry teaching involves fieldwork method (Kent et al, 1997), problembased learning (Pawson et al, 2011), data-driven instruction (Bedwell, 2004), and games and simulations (Walford, 1981).
+In the study of Yeung (2004), there are two common approaches to teaching: inquiry (learner-centered) and didactic (teacher-centered)approaches.
+Teachers who ask convergent and divergent questions allow learners to construct their own meaning, debate issues and generate solutions that adhere to the inquiry approach.
+Inquiry teaching involves fieldwork method (Kent et al., 1997), problembased learning (Pawson et al., 2011), data-driven instruction (Bedwell, 2004), and games and simulations (Walford, 1981).
 In this approach to teaching geography, learners are treated as active contributors of knowledge in a shared learning environment.
 While the inquiry approach focuses on the learners, didactic learning embraces the role of the teacher as a fountain of knowledge.
 Yeung (2004) explains that didactic learning is the direct transmission of knowledge, skills, and values to the learners.
 In this approach, learners are passive recipients of information in a restrictive environment.
-This approach put emphasis on the indispensable role of the teacher for transmitting invaluable knowledge and skills for the learners to consume.
-Considered the most conventional teaching approach, didactic learning lays the foundation for creative and critical thinking skills through rote memorization and comprehension.
-Whatever the approach on teaching geography, powerful and effective teaching of geography relies on the instructional decision of the teacher and rigorous planning for lesson implementation.
+This approach puts emphasis on the indispensable role of the teacher for transmitting invaluable knowledge and skills for the learners to consume.
+Considered as a conventional teaching approach, didactic learning lays the foundation for creative and critical thinking skills through rote memorization and comprehension.
+Whatever the approach to teaching geography, powerful and effective teaching of geography relies on the instructional decision of the teacher and rigorous planning for lesson implementation.

 After almost a decade since the publication of Geography for Life by the NCGE, it is imperative to pay a visit to the social studies curriculum in basic education as an initial stage in doing geography and thinking geographically.
 Thus, this exploration was sought to navigate the National Geography Standards in the social studies curriculum in the basic education curriculum and provide insights on its academic status and common teaching approaches as a basis for improving geographical literacy among learners.
-Specifically, the researcher conducted a content analysis on the K to 12 curriculum guide, learning modules, teacher's guide for social studies in basic education (DepEd).
+Specifically, the researchers conducted a content analysis on the K to 12 curriculum guide, learning modules, teacher's guide for social studies in basic education (elementary and secondary) of the Philippine Department of Education (DepEd).
 This research was guided with the following questions:

 - 1. How aligned are the content, learning standards, and competencies to the National Geography Standards of the National Council for Geography Education? - 2.
-How are geographical concepts being taught in the elementary and secondary social studies classroom?
+What are the common teaching approaches used in teaching geographical concepts in the elementary and secondary social studies classroom based on the learner's module and teacher's guide for social studies?

 Furthermore, in a recent study conducted by Dizon (2021), he failed to navigate and consider the curriculum setting of geography education in the elementary social studies curriculum.
-In this article, I will justify the integration and location of geography education in both elementary and secondary social studies curriculum.
+This article will justify the integration and location of geography education in elementary and secondary social studies curricula.